MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/New-SPStateServiceApplicationProxy.md

 PS C:\>New-SPStateServiceApplicationProxy -Name 'State Service Proxy' -ServiceApplication $sa -DefaultProxyGroup
 ```

 This example creates a State Service database and Service Application.
-It then associates a new State Service Proxy with the State Service application and add its to the Default proxy group.
+It then associates a new State Service Proxy with the State Service application and adds it to the Default proxy group.

 ## PARAMETERS